syncfusion-content/maui-docs/MAUI/Polar-Charts/Get-the-touch-position-in-chart.md

 * [`OnTouchUp`]() - Called when a user lifts their finger or releases their touch input from the Chart area.
 * [`OnTouchMove`]() - Called when a user's finger or touch input device is in contact with the Chart area and moves across its surface.
-* [`OnTouchDown`]() -  Called when the user makes the initial contact of a user's finger or touch input device with the Chart Area.
+* [`OnTouchDown`]() -  Called when the user makes the initial contact of a user's finger or touch input device with the Chart area.

 {% tabs %}